henrique-lothammer/what-to-watch/README.md

 ## :computer: General info

-A website to search for movies when you don't know what to watch. ( :
+An app to search for movies when you don't know what to watch. ( :

 ## :cake: Features